What are the latest funding news in the longevity market? (June 2026)

 We also have a quarter-by-quarter analysis of funding activity in the market here.

-Finally, you can check our complete list of fundraising deals for the longevity market (we update this list every quarter) as well as our ranking of the most funded startups.
+Finally, you can check our complete list of fundraising deals for the longevity market we update this list every quarter, as well as our ranking of the most funded startups.

 Name When Amount in $ Round Type Category

-TMRW 13 Mar 2026 $7.0M Seed Longevity clinics & diagnostics
+TMRW 13 March 2026 $7.0M Seed Longevity clinics & Diagnostics

-All the latest funding deals during in the longevity market as of May 2026
+All the latest funding deals during in the longevity market as of June 2026

 When was it?